chloechsu/nanoparticle/README.md

 ## Prerequisite
 Download the training data and put it in `data/simulated_data.mat`.

-Install conda environment by running
-`conda env create -f nano.yml`
+Install Anaconda and install the conda environment by running `conda env create -f nano.yml`

 ## Generate data from random forest